 More than 90 percent of BCCs have certain gene mutations (changes) in what is called the Hedgehog pathway.
 These changes activate the growth of cancer cells and allow for their survival.
 Drugs have been designed to target mutations in the Hedgehog pathway.

-The targeted therapies approved by the U.S. Food and Drug Administration (FDA) for the treatment of advanced BCC are the Hedgehog inhibitors vismodegib (Erivedge) and sonidegib (Odomzo).
-These drugs are used in cases where the BCC has spread to other parts of the body, has recurred after surgery or cannot be treated with surgery or radiation.
+The Hedgehog inhibitors approved by the U.S. Food and Drug Administration (FDA) for the treatment of advanced BCC are vismodegib (Erivedge) and sonidegib (Odomzo).
+Taken orally, these drugs are used in cases where the BCC has spread to other parts of the body, has recurred after surgery or cannot be treated with surgery or radiation.
 Hedgehog inhibitors are sometimes used before surgery to shrink the size of a tumor, making surgery an easier process and increasing its chance of success.

 Advanced Squamous Cell Skin Cancer

-There are two immunotherapies used in the treatment of advanced SCC; both are given via intravenous infusion:
+There are two immunotherapies used in the treatment of advanced SCC, both of which are given via intravenous infusion:

-In 2018, the FDA approved the immunotherapy drug cemiplimab-rwlc (Libtayo) for the treatment of people with metastatic cutaneous squamous cell carcinoma (CSCC) or locally advanced CSCC who are not candidates for surgery or radiation.
+In 2018, the FDA approved the immunotherapy cemiplimab-rwlc (Libtayo) for the treatment of people with metastatic or locally advanced SCC who are not candidates for surgery or radiation.

-In June 2020, the FDA approved the immunotherapy drug pembrolizumab (Keytruda) for the treatment of recurrent or metastatic CSCC that is not curable by surgery or radiation.
+In June 2020, the FDA approved the immunotherapy drug pembrolizumab (Keytruda) for the treatment of recurrent or metastatic SCC that is not curable by surgery or radiation.
+In July 2021, the approval was expanded to include treatment of locally advanced SCC that is not curable by surgery or radiation.

 The targeted therapy cetuximab (Erbitux) is sometimes prescribed to treat people whose SCC tumors cannot be surgically removed or treated with radiation.
 By attaching to a structure on the cell called the epidermal growth factor receptor (EGFR), cetuximab can block one of the signals that tells a tumor to grow.